Hong Kong Federation of Youth Groups

-The Hong Kong Federation of Youth Groups (or HKFYG, 香港青年協會) is a non-profit organization in Hong Kong, committed to develop youth services.
+The Hong Kong Federation of Youth Groups (or HKFYG, 香港青年協會) is a non-profit organization in Hong Kong, committed to developing youth services.
 Founded in 1960, the Federation has since been involved in providing activities and facilities for the physical, social, educational, cultural development of Hong Kong's youth.

 Their services can be divided into 12 core areas.
 Each year, HKFYG offers more than 10,000 activities organized by over 60 service units with 5 million participants annually.
-The HKFYG also took an active role in anti-drug campaign in secondary schools in Hong Kong.
+The HKFYG also took an active role in anti-drug campaigns in secondary schools in Hong Kong.
 They have made 30,000 "Anti-drug in School Resources Packs" and distributed them to secondary schools.
 "Decoding Life" is also a new counseling service provided by HKFYG.
 It helps teenagers to avoid group violence and teaches them conflict handling skills.

 Mission and objectives

 The goal of HKFYG is to help young people to fully live their potential and develop well physically, socially, educationally and culturally.
 They accomplish this by setting up helping and caring networks, launching various activities and participating in educational work.
 Innovative facilities and services are constantly updated to meet the ever-changing trends and hence best accommodate teenagers need.

 HKFYG also wants to raise the public awareness concerning issues about teenagers.
 They have published magazines every half year reporting the findings of the research on the latest phenomena or trends among young people.